How deep the Father's love for us,

 Wrong.
 This past week I realized that even though I KNEW the story for years, I never knew its depth and magnitude.
 Yes it’s a story of God’s love, but it’s a lot more than I ever realized.
 Let me explain.

-You see, once I became a dad, it taught me a lot about God.
+You see, once I became a dad, I learned a lot about God.
 A LOT!
 I learned stuff that can never be taught in a sermon or explained in a book.
 For example, who can give a sermon and explain what unconditional love looks like?
 Or what it feels like or the extent to which it will go?
 Those things can’t be explained.
 They can be understood intellectually, but to be fully understood at a deeper level (at least for me), that requires a deeper experience.
-And for me, that only happened when I became a parent.
+And for me, that only happened when I became a dad myself.

-Well, now that my kids are getting older (8 and 6 right now), I find myself once again learning old lessons in a new way… a deeper understanding of a truth that I always knew, but never experienced.
+Well, now that my kids are getting older (12 and 10 - where does the time go?), I find myself once again learning old lessons in a new way… a deeper understanding of a truth that I always knew, but never experienced.

-That was the first 7 years of parenthood.
+That was the first decade of parenthood.
 I learned what it means to love someone who doesn’t do anything to deserve it.
 They just get it because of who they are.

 Let me stop here and make sure that I don’t give the wrong impression.
 I have great kids.
 They are the best.
-Overall they are very well behaved and very obedient.
-And from a young age, I really feel like they know God and have a relationship with Him (clearly coming their father’s side :) ).
+Overall they are very well behaved and very obedient and bring nothing but joy to my life.
+From a young age, I have really felt like they know God and have a non-superficial connection with Him (clearly from their father’s side :)

-I got nothing but thanks to God for my kids.
+I got nothing but thankfulness to God for my kids.

 BUT THEY’RE STILL KIDS.
-And that means that sometimes they are disobedient.
-Sometimes they are defiant.
-Sometimes they are so stubborn and difficult and hard-headed (obviously God had to give them some characteristics from each of their parents’ sides – see note above) that I am tempted to think to myself “if that’s how they’re going to act, then they deserve whatever comes to them.”
+And that means that sometimes they're disobedient.
+Sometimes they're defiant.
+Sometimes they are so stubborn and difficult and hard-headed (God had to be fair and give them some characteristics from each of their parents’ sides – see note above) that I am tempted to think to myself “if that’s how they’re going to act, then they deserve whatever comes to them.”

-Sometimes – parents you will all agree with me – our kids do everything in their power to reject our love and push as far away as possible.
+Sometimes – parents you will all agree with me – our kids do everything in their power to reject our love and push that love as far away as possible.

 But what do we do?
 Do we reject them?
 Do we push them away the same way they push us away?
 Do we give them what they deserve?